Gandhi Maidan Marg

-Gandhi Maidan or Gandhi Maidan Marg is one of the most important thoroughfares in Patna, India.
+Gandhi Maidan or Gandhi Maidan Marg (Bankipore Maidan) is one of the most important thoroughfares in Patna, India.
 It is a historical place and is considered as a landmark of the city.
 Gandhi Maidan is the main market and commercial area of Patna with Ashok Rajpath which starts from Gandhi Maidan and Dak Bungalow Crossing and Bailey Road besides Frazer Road, Exhibition Road, Boring Road, and Boring Canal Road.
 There are many important institutes that have developed around the area of Gandhi Maidan.

 Landmarks around Gandhi Maidan

 The Gandhi Maidan lies in the hub of the city of Patna.
 There are many places around the sprawling grounds that one can visit.
 Within a distance of half a kilometer lies the granary of Golghar that was built in 1786 by the British.
 The Golghar Falls is also located there.
 The Patna Sahib Gurudwara is 11 km away from Gandhi Maidan.
 There are many educational institutes that developed in this region.
 Some of the schools and colleges near Gandhi Maidan are: